 Plan According to Your Situation and Abilities

-For example, if you’ve got teenagers gearing up to leave the nest, it might be time to plan out a long road trip to a big ticket location like the Grand Canyon or the Big Apple.
+For example, if you’ve got teenagers gearing up to leave the nest, it might be time to plan out a long road trip to a big-ticket location like the Grand Canyon or the Big Apple.
 On the other hand, if you’ve got little ones — who tend to be high maintenance on the road — you may want to aim a little bit closer to home.
 State parks like those at Gettysburg, Hovenweep, or the Gauley River can be genuinely fun ways to get away from it all for a few days without breaking the bank — or having to drive too far with grumpy toddlers!

-Capitalize on the Holidays
+Capitalise on the Holidays

-The holidays can be a fun time to see family, but they often involve long, sometimes multi-state road trips in order to rendezvous with the clan at a parent’s or sibling’s house.
+The holidays can be a fun time to see family, but they often involve long, sometimes multi-state road trips to rendezvous with the clan at a parent’s or sibling’s house.
 If that’s the case, consider combining the holiday trip with a chance for some road-tripping fun.
 Look for vacation destinations along your route and turn the chore of driving into a fresh adventure for the family.